vox-humana/telegram-contest-2021-watch/README.md

     static let appHash = <String>
 }
 ```
- - Set provisioning profiles.
-Make sure .watchkitapp has push notifications support and these certificates are registered in https://my.telegram.org/apps
+ - Update signing (team and provisioning profiles).
+To receive pushes on device make sure .watchkitapp profile has push notifications support and these certificates are registered in [Telegram](https://my.telegram.org/apps)
- - Hasn't built TDLib.xcframework arm64 simulator so no Apple Silicon support :sorry:
+ - Hasn't built TDLib.xcframework for arm64 simulator so no Apple Silicon support :sorry:

 # Implemented
 - Logging in via QR Code with support for accounts protected by a 2-Step Verification password.